Skip to Content

 • Uniformed Services Former Spouses' Protection Act (USFSPA): The USFSPA allows state courts to divide military retirement pay as a marital asset during divorce proceedings.

-• Federal Service Members Civil Relief Act (SCRA): The SCRA protects active-duty service members from being unfairly disadvantaged in legal proceedings, including divorce.
+• Federal Servicemembers Civil Relief Act (SCRA): The SCRA protects active-duty service members from being unfairly disadvantaged in legal proceedings, including divorce.
 One protection allows for case delays or stays if active-duty responsibilities make it necessary.

 • Uniform Deployed Custody and Visitation Act: This act provides consistency in custody and visitation arrangements for deployed parents.
 A key provision prohibits permanent custody changes solely due to a parent’s deployment.